-If we do not successfully design and execute our business strategies, we may not be able to increase revenues or market share.
+If we do not successfully design and execute our business strategies, we may not be able to increase operating income or market share.

-To drive future results, our business strategies must be effective in achieving market share gains while at the same time delivering operating income growth.
+To drive future results, we must design business strategies to be effective in delivering operating income growth.
 Whether we successfully execute these strategies depends mainly on our System's ability to:

-- Continue to innovate and differentiate in all aspects of the McDonald's experience in a way that balances value to our customers with profitability; - Reinvest in our restaurants and identify and develop restaurant sites consistent with our System's plans for net growth of System-wide restaurants; - Provide clean and friendly environments that deliver a consistent McDonald's experience and demonstrate high service levels; - · Drive restaurant improvements that achieve optimal capacity, particularly during peak mealtime hours; and - Manage the complexity of our restaurant operations.
+- Continue to innovate and differentiate in all aspects of the McDonald's experience in a way that balances value to our customers with profitability; - Reinvest in our restaurants and identify and develop restaurant sites consistent with our System's plans for net growth of Systemwide restaurants; - Provide clean and friendly environments that deliver a consistent McDonald's experience and demonstrate high service levels; - · Drive restaurant improvements that achieve optimal capacity, particularly during peak mealtime hours; and - Manage the complexity of our restaurant operations.